Chickpea Blueberry Salad

 - 1 tsp sea salt, or to taste

-- 2 handfuls of mixed salad greens, arugula or spinach
+- 8 heaping cups of mixed salad greens, arugula or baby spinach (2 cups per salad)

 - Serve and enjoy!